Indestructible (Rancid album)

 Indestructible is the sixth studio album by the American punk rock band Rancid.
 It was produced by Brett Gurewitz (Bad Religion) and released by Hellcat Records with distribution through Warner Bros.
 Records on August 19, 2003.
-Despite critical acclaim, the band was criticized by some of its fans for Indestructibles "poppier" sound on some of its tracks.
 It debuted at number 15 on the charts, selling 51,000 copies in its first week.
 It was Rancid's highest debut at the time, which was surpassed six years later with their 2009 album, Let the Dominoes Fall.
 Indestructible marks the last recording by drummer Brett Reed, who left the band in 2006 and was replaced by current drummer Branden Steineckert (formerly of The Used).
 Additionally, it is the only album that features songwriting contributions from Reed.

 Writing and production

-Production of the album began with following a US tour with NOFX in April and concluded in November 2002.
+Production of the album began with following a US tour with NOFX in April and concluded in January 2003.
 Indestructible was described as the band's most personal album, covering personal issues including Tim Armstrong's divorce from ex-wife Brody Dalle on songs such as "Fall Back Down", "Ghost Band" and "Tropical London".
 The album's final track, "Otherside", was written by Lars Frederiksen and dedicated to his brother Robert, who died in 2001.
 The album was also dedicated two of band's mentors and influences: Joe Strummer and Joey Ramone, who both died during the making of the album.
 Strummer is mentioned in the album's title track.

 Post production of the album consisted of cutting the record down from 25 tracks to 19 tracks.
-The six tracks left off of the final album were Killing Zone, Stranded, Trouble, Road To Hell, Warfare, and Squatter House.
-Killing Zone and Stranded were used as b-sides and bonus tracks for the record.
-Trouble was reworked and released as a single on Pink's third album Try This.
+The six tracks left off of the final album were "Killing Zone", "Stranded", "Trouble", "Road to Hell", "Warfare", and "Squatter House"."
+Killing Zone" and "Stranded" were used as b-sides and bonus tracks for the record.
+"Trouble" was reworked and released as a single on Pink's third album Try This.
 That version of the song won Tim Armstrong and Pink a Grammy.
-Road to Hell was re-recorded and a Japanese bonus track on the 2nd Lars Frederiksen And The Bastards album Viking.
-Warfare and Squatter House remain unreleased.
+"Road to Hell" was re-recorded and a Japanese bonus track on the 2nd Lars Frederiksen And The Bastards album Viking.
+"Warfare" and "Squatter House" remain unreleased.